 - Singing Rooster has actually shipped #Haitiancoffee and #haitianchocolate to the North Pole (small town in Alaska).

-Help celebrate the generosity of St. Nick by being generous ourselves– drinking Haitian coffee and eating Haitian chocolate is all that’s required.
-By doing so, you’re directly supporting farmers because #yourcupmatters.
+Celebrate the generosity of St. Nick by drinking Haitian coffee and eating Haitian chocolate.
+By doing so, you’re directly supporting small producer farmers because #yourcupmatters.